Summary: if it’s for navigation, use a link; if it’s for an action, use a button. Then use CSS to make it look like the designs.

 orrole="link"

 .
-Can you use abutton
+Can we use abutton

 ora

-element instead? - Using a
+element instead? - Making a

 div